IvanChepurnyi/mm25in/slides.md

 # Result

-😱 With both fixes applied it reduces max Redis cache usage to under 10Mbytes on most datasets
+😱 With both fixes applied it reduces max Redis cache usage to under 20 Mbytes on most datasets

 ---